Dish Cloth / Chantecler Chicken

 Dishcloth that wipes!
-Screen printing, the type of ink chosen ensures that the image is integrated into the fibers of the fabric, thus retaining its absorbent qualities.
-Linens What a History! are therefore incredibly absorbent and resistant, in addition to maintaining their beautiful color.
+Screen printing, the type of ink chosen ensures that the image is integrated into the fibers of the fabric, which thus retains its absorbent qualities.
+What a story! are therefore incredibly absorbent and resistant, in addition to retaining their beautiful color.

-La Poule Chantecler: Do chickens lay in the cold?
-Difficult.
+La Poule Chantecler: Do hens lay in the cold?
+Hardly.
 Except the very rustic Poule Chantecler.
-Developed in the early 1900s by a monk from Oka Abbey, Brother Wilfrid, this hen was the cross of several others.
-It also had the characteristics of offering an abundant pulpit and having a very small crest and short barbs.
+Developed in the early 1900s by a monk from Oka Abbey, Brother Wilfrid, this hen was a cross between several others.
+It also had the characteristics of offering an abundant flesh and having a very small crest and short barbels.
 The goal?
-Let them not freeze!
-A distinct advantage for the farmers of the time, who could not afford to heat their henhouse.
-In addition to being very popular with them, this poultry was favored by some large hotels, including the Queen Elizabeth in Montreal, which prided itself on serving it to its customers.
-What happens to this hen? - Complete story to discover on your laundry!
+They don't freeze!
+A clear advantage for the farmers of the time, who did not have the means to heat their chicken coop.
+In addition to being very popular with them, this poultry was favored by certain large hotels, including the Queen-Elizabeth in Montreal, which boasted of serving it to its customers.
+What happens to this hen? - Full story to discover on your laundry!

 43 x 75 cm